-- Use a long, straight, smooth and level road when attempting to calibrate. - Drive straight forward. - Drive between 4 mph (6 km/h) and 24 mph (39 km/h).
+- Use a long, straight, smooth and level road when attempting to calibrate.

+- Drive straight forward.

+- Drive between 4-24 mph (6-39 km/h).

 System Operation

 The following warnings or difficulties may occur during feature operation.
 Tips to resolve them are listed below.